zlash/kwyjibo/README.md

 }
 ```

+###Test runner

+Then, you have to add the `@TestRunner` decorator to a controller.
+It will scan for all the available test fixtures in the app and generate the endpoints to execute them.

-And a controller with the autogenerated test endpoints:
+A controller with the autogenerated test endpoints (test runner):

 ```
 import * as K from "kwyjibo";